microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  for setting serialization.
 This will be moved into the `Microsoft.Terminal.Settings.Model` namespace too.

 Deserialization will be an extension of the existing `JsonUtils` `ConversionTrait` struct template. `ConversionTrait` already includes `FromJson` and `CanConvert`.
-Deserialization would be handled by a `ToJson` function.
+Deserialization would be handled via the introduction of a `ToJson` function.

 ### Interacting with the Terminal Settings Model

-Separate projects can interact with `AppSettings` to extract data, subscribe to changes, and commit changes.
+Separate projects can construct an `AppSettings` to extract data, subscribe to changes, and commit changes to the Terminal's settings.
+Today, Windows Terminal uses the settings.json file to load the user's preferences.
-This API will look something like this:
+ This process is a part of the `LoadAll()` function call, which constructs and returns an `AppSettings` from defaults.json and settings.json.

+Introducing the following `AppSettings` constructor will let users construct a settings object from a different file path.
 ```c++
 runtimeclass AppSettings
 {